Does Car Color Affect Car Insurance? Red, Black and White Cars Explained

 Does Car Color Impact Insurance Rates?

-The myth traces to sports cars, which are frequently red and do cost more to insure, but because of their engine size, performance specs and higher claim frequency, not their color.
+The myth that red cars cost more to insure is traced back to sports cars, which are frequently red and do cost more to insure, but because of their engine size, performance specs and higher claim frequency, not their color.
 A red Corvette and a black Corvette cost exactly the same to insure.
-The same logic applies to black cars, white cars or any other color.
-What insurers price for is your driving record, your vehicle's make and model, your location and your coverage level.
-Color isn't part of that calculation.
+What insurers price for is your driving record, your vehicle's make and model, your location and your coverage level and color isn't part of that calculation.

 What Actually Affects Your Car Insurance Rate